erwinfri/kubernetes-installer/README.md

 End-to-end automation for building a KubeVirt-based virtual infrastructure on top of a Red Hat Kubernetes stack, provisioning enterprise workloads, and wiring telemetry with OpenTelemetry (OTel).

+> **Why this project matters**: It showcases a *native* Kubernetes installation method on Red Hat-based hosts, then layers KubeVirt, Windows/RHEL workloads, and telemetry the same way production teams do it—through manifest-driven, intent-based automation.
+If you want hands-on experience with declarative infrastructure, CRDs, and fully automated workload onboarding, this repo is your sandbox.

 The project combines two complementary entry points:

 1. **Controller playbooks** – stand-alone Ansible playbooks that can be run sequentially or individually.